wangyujue23/AccuCor2/README.md

 sheet_name <- "Sheet1"
 metabolite_list <-system.file("extdata", "Metabolite Formula and Charge Info.csv", package = "accucor2")

-# Output is written into [input_file].xlsx by default with additional sheets
 # Be sure to specify the appropriate resolution.
 # For Exactive, the resolution is 70000, defined at 200 Mw
+# Output is written into "corrected.xlsx" under the directory folder by default (a message will show you where it is)
+# The results are also returned as a named list of dataframes for further processing in R
+# "Original", "Corrected", "Normalized", "Pool size"

 corrected <- dual_correction(input_file,sheet_name,metabolite_list,"CN",Resolution = 70000)

 corrected